ayonkov1/exercices/README.md

-# A repo of exercices I have found on the internet and done
+# Basic JavaScript and TypeScript I have found and done on the internet